Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 Storyhouse – the Chester venue has delayed two of its summer productions amid health concerns until the autumn.
 Antigone and new musical Brewster's Millions will now run in the autumn instead of in May as originally planned.

-You can see a list of the SOLT West End venues and ongoing shows that have been cancelled, with return dates currently unconfirmed:
+You can see a list of the SOLT West End venues and ongoing shows that have been affected, with return dates currently unconfirmed:

 Tina – Aldwych